jclupo/Latin102-05/quiz2.md

 > Hercules was ordered by Eurystheus, who was the son of Sthenelus, to perform twelve labors.

 1. The brothers were violent Centaurs.
 Eurytion came to the wedding with his brothers.
-  -The brothers, with whom Eurytion came to the wedding, were violent centaurs.
+  - The brothers, with whom Eurytion came to the wedding, were violent centaurs.

 3. Dexamenus was afraid of Eurytion.
 Deanira was promised in marriage to Eurytion.
+  - Dexamenus was afraid of Eurytion, to whom Deanira was promised in marriage.

-4. Eurytion expected to marry Deianira.
+5. Eurytion expected to marry Deianira.
 Eurytion’s brothers were centaurs.
-5. Nessus tried to rape Deianira.
+6. Nessus tried to rape Deianira.
 Hercules killed Nessus.
-6. Nessus gave Deianira a vial of blood.
+7. Nessus gave Deianira a vial of blood.
 Hercules was poisoned by the blood.
-7. In Egypt, Hercules killed the priest Busiris.
+8. In Egypt, Hercules killed the priest Busiris.
 Busiris regularly sacrificed foreigners.
-8. Prometheus’ heart was devoured by an eagle.
+9. Prometheus’ heart was devoured by an eagle.
 Hercules shot the eagle dead with his arrows.
-9. Lycus tried to kill Megara and her sons Therimachus and Ophites.
+10. Lycus tried to kill Megara and her sons Therimachus and Ophites.
 Lycus was killed by Hercules.
-10. Hercules stole a tripod from the temple at Delphi.
+11. Hercules stole a tripod from the temple at Delphi.
 Apollo refused to give Hercules an oracle.
-11. Hercules killed his own wife Megara.
+12. Hercules killed his own wife Megara.
 Juno drove threw Hercules into a fit of madness.
-12. Latin relative clauses
+13. Latin relative clauses

 For each sentence in the previous section: